CERTCC/CERT-Guide-to-CVD/docs/why_this_guide.md

 process.
 It also provides insights into how CVD can go awry and how to respond when it does so.

-## The Importance of Coordinated Vulnerability Disclosure
+!!! tip "The Importance of Coordinated Vulnerability Disclosure"

     In a nutshell, CVD can be thought of as an iterative process that begins with someone finding a vulnerability, then repeatedly asking "what should I do with this information?" and "who else should I tell?" until the answers are "nothing," and "no one."
 But different parties have different perspectives and opinions on how those questions should be answered.
 These differences are what led us to write this guide.

+!!! info "CVD at the CERT Coordination Center"

     The CERT Coordination Center has been coordinating the disclosure of vulnerability reports since its inception in 1988.
 Although both our organization and the Internet have grown and changed in the intervening decades, many of the charges of our initial charter remain central to our mission: to facilitate communication among experts working to solve security problems; to serve as a central point for identifying and correcting vulnerabilities in computer systems; to maintain close ties with research activities and conduct research to improve the security of existing systems; and to serve as a model for other incident response organizations.

 ## Growing Complexity of the Software Supply Chain